 Hotazel (Satellite Station) 2000L Medium Fire Engine (4 x 4) Van Zylsrus 2000L Medium Fire Engine (4 x 4) Heuningvlei 2000L Medium Fire Engine (4 x 4) Fire Station Accommodation We recommend the utilization of "Prefabricated Modular" type structures inclusive of offices, mess, male and female dormitories, ablutions, security fencing and storerooms.
 Training We recommend the following minimum training standards; Firefighting Operations Rescue Operations Hazardous Material Fire Safety Communication Centre Operations Personal Protective Clothing Fire helmet Firefighting and rescue gloves Firefighting boots Flash hood Bunker suit (jacket and pants) Eye and hearing protection All fire fighters currently contracted under the EPWP.
-Municipality Value The Current structure of the Municipal Disaster Unit Comprises of a Manager and a Disaster Co-ordinator Established Administration and Established Infrastructure ♣ Staff Development Programmes, Skills transfer and Capacity Building.
+The Current structure of the Municipal Disaster Unit Comprises of a Manager and a Disaster Co-ordinator Municipality Value ♣ Established Administration and Established Infrastructure ♣ Staff Development Programmes, Skills transfer and Capacity Building

-↓ Improved level of Service Delivery within the Municipality Fixed Budget Allocation for Disaster Relief and Recovery Projects Community Value The community of Joe Morolong Local Municipality at large (15 wards) Community value The community of 50e Morolong Local Municipality at large (15 Wards) Education and awareness Promote Community Upliftment Will be determined as and when the project is implemented with project deliverables.
-Value for the Funder Community will be informed value for the randor Risk mitigation Reduction of fires Increase in revenue Rapid Response Will be determined as and when the project is implemented with project deliverables.
-The Milestone Plan Community awareness campaigns - Community Services Department Training of the volunteers and Fire Fighters - SIOC - CDT Construction of Fire Station: SIOC - CDT Delivery of Disaster assistance (blankets, temporary shelter, food vouchers and water) - SIOC - CDT Cost The Municipality have not yet established a Cost to the Project.
-However, as for the immediate intervention/ method of relief, a roughly cost per item is determined as follows: Temporary Shelter /Residential Unit (R 75 000 per Unit) as dated back 2019/2020 Blankets (216 cm X 229cm) R450.00 Food Voucher R1500 per household Sustainability The Accountability will be linked to the Municipal Disaster Management KPI as stipulated in the SDBIP, and quarterly progress of every activity will be tabled as Council item for reporting purposes.
-The Municipality has assets register and Asset Maintenance Policy in place Fixed budget allocations towards operation and Maintenance of the Centre will be determined Risks & Assumptions Community disruptions - Medium • Involvement of relevant stakeholders - Low Key Stakeholders The Intervention and involvement of all Mining Houses, National and Provincial Department and John Taolo Gaetsewe District Disaster Management Centre is crucial in achieving the proposed project.
+Community Value The community of Joe Morolong Local Municipality at large (15 wards) Education and awareness Education and awareness Promote Community Upliftment Will be determined as and when the project is implemented with project deliverables.
+Value for the Funder Community will be informed Risk mitigation Reduction of fires Increase in revenue Rapid Response Will be determined as and when the project is implemented with project deliverables.
+The Milestone Plan Community awareness campaigns - Community Services Department Community awareness campaigns - Community Services Department Training of the volunteers and Fire Fighters - SIOC - CDT Construction of Fire Station: SIOC - CDT Delivery of Disaster assistance (blankets, temporary shelter, food vouchers and water) - SIOC - CDT Cost The Municipality have not yet established a Cost to the Project.
+However, as for the immediate intervention/ method of relief, a roughly cost per item is determined as follows: determined as follows.
+Temporary Shelter /Residential Unit (R 75 000 per Unit) as dated back 2019/2020 Blankets (216 cm X 229cm) R450.00 Food Voucher R1500 per household Sustainability The Accountability will be linked to the Municipal Disaster Management KPI as stipulated in the SDBIP, and quarterly progress of every activity will be tall as Council item for reporting purposes. as Codificilitien for reporting purposes.
+The Municipality has assets register and Asset Maintenance Policy in place The Mullicipality has assets register and Asset Maintenance Folicy in place Fixed budget allocations towards operation and Maintenance of the Centre will be determined Risks & Assumptions Community disruptions - Medium Involvement of relevant stakeholders - Low Key Stakeholders The Intervention and involvement of all Mining Houses, National and Provincial Department and John Taolo Gaetsewe District Disaster Management Ce is crucial in achieving the proposed project.
 The are established Forums in place whereby all sector Department, NGO's and stakeholders are part, the progress of the project will be presented at these forums.
 Source/s of funding Due to limited Budget, the Municipality on a continuous basis, seeks funding from Mining sectors however no funding has been received this far The Municipality is intending to allocate Budget for Disaster Relief and Recovery in the 2024/25 Financial Year.
-Theory of Change There will be monthly and quarterly meetings to monitor the progress Involvement of the District municipality and other stakeholders
+Theory of Change • There will be monthly and quarterly meetings to monitor the progress Involvement of the District municipality and other stakeholders